freenode/web-7.0/content/kb/connect/chat.md

-You can connect to freenode by pointing your IRC client at `chat.freenode.net` on ports 6665-6667 and 8000-8002 for plain-text connections, or ports 6697, 7000 and 7070 for SSL-encrypted connections.
+You can connect to freenode by pointing your IRC client at `chat.freenode.net` on ports 6665-6667 and 8000-8002 for plain-text connections, or ports 6697, 7000 and 7070 for TLS-encrypted connections.

-## Accessing freenode Via SSL
+## Accessing freenode Via TLS

-freenode provides SSL client access on all servers, on ports 6697, 7000 and 7070.
-Users connecting over SSL will be given user mode +Z, and _is using a secure connection_ will appear in WHOIS (a 671 numeric).
+freenode provides TLS client access on all servers, on ports 6697, 7000 and 7070.
+Users connecting over TLS will be given user mode +Z, and _is using a secure connection_ will appear in WHOIS (a 671 numeric).

 In order to verify the server certificates on connection, some additional work